pylhc/pylhc.github.io/docs/procedures/ampdet.md

       </p></details>

 - [ ] <details class="nodeco"><summary>Do some measurement</summary>
-      <p>Do kicks, then do some more kicks
-      and then even more kicks and when you think you  are done, better kicks some more just for good measure.
+      <p>Do kicks, then do some more kicks, and then even more kicks and when you think you are done, better kick some more just for good measure.
-      Let's just hope you won't be the one who has to analyse all these kicks...
+      Let's just hope you won't be the one who has to analyze all this data...
       </p></details>
     - [ ] <details class="nodeco"><summary>This is a subtask</summary>
         <p>I don't actually have anything to say.